ayham95/weather/README.md

-# maidscc_waether
+# Waether

 Simple weather application

 ## Getting Started

+### Run the project
+To successfully build the project run:

+`flutter pub get`

+`flutter pub run build_runner build`

 The app has 2 main displays
 #### Home Screen
-Which contains a list of 3 days forecasting.
+Which contains a list of forecasting.
 Nothing serious done here (Added only the basic information)
 #### Forecast Screen
-Which contains the design almost exactly as the PDF.

-I designed the icons myself to match the PDF as much as possible.
+Showing simple details of a selected day.

 The app is tested on:
 * iPhone 11 pro